The-Last-Cookie/secure-networking/router.md

 ## Using DNS over TLS (DoT)

+*Note: This technology is rather unstable.
+It may cause complete DNS outage if encryption is enforced and there is no fallback to unencrypted DNS traffic.*

 DNS requests from the local network should be encrypted via TLS before being sent to an upstream DNS server.
 This can be configured in the router under `Internet/Zugangsart/DNS-Server`.
 Here are some as an example:

 DNSv4-Server: